encode/apistar/README.md

 ### Array

 Validates list or tuple input.
-A subclass of `list`.

 * `items` - A typesystem or type or a list of typesystems or types.
 * `additional_items` - Whether additional items past the end of the listed typesystem types are permitted.